cowhorse7/startup/notes.md

 debounce functions are good for efficiency.
 They will restrict execution of a function to once per /time-slot/.
 The time will reset every time the debounce function is called

 &nbsp = non-breaking space character. will add a space when typed

+JavaScript Object Notation (JSON): can be converted to and from Javascript A JS obj reps a collection of name-value pairs referred to as properties JS Objects (not to be confused with your avg obj) can be created with the new operator/keyword Object-literal syntax allows you to provide initial composition of obj creating a class signifies intent to create a reusable component Classes have an explicit constructor properties and functions of classes can be made private with a '#' in front
+    ->use the # every time you reference it, as well extends can create an inheritance.
+    class employee extends person {}
+a parent's functions can be accessed using keyword 'super' Regular Expressions are built in to JS use a reg exp to find text in a string create a reg exp using the class constructor or a reg exp literal turn the last parameter into a rest parameter by leading it w ... this allows you to call the funtion with any number of parameters, which are all automatically combined into an array handle exceptions with try/catch and throw syntax remember you can also have a 'finally' block after a 'try' block that will always execute no matter whether an exception was thrown restrict exceptions to exceptional situations, not things that are going to be happening often.
+Just debug your code, dude fallbacks help handle exceptions and provide something to return even when an exception is thrown destructuring != destructing destructuring lets you pull items out of something like an array or object ^tricky syntax
+Scope is the variables that are visible in the context of execution.
+    Global- visible to all code
+    Module- visible to all code running in a module Function- visible withing a function
+    Block- visible within a block of code delimited by curly braces Once again, don't use term var unless in a very particular situation... it ignores block scope three diff contexts 'this' can refer to:
+    Global- referenced from outside a function, context for runtime enviro Function- from inside a function, refers to obj that owns the function Object- from inside an object, refers to same obj JS modules allow for partitioning and sharing of code JS has module support for ES6.
+Node.js modules=CommonJS modules JS modules=ES modules
+modules create a file-based scope for their code, so you must export objects from one file and import them into another cannot access JS contained in a module that your nonmodule JS is executing in from html. specify you are using an ES module
+    <script type="module"></script>

+DOM= Document Object Model, an object representation of HTML elements